Key Tips for Keeping Your Dog Cool in the Summer:

 4. Travel in Cooler Times: Schedule your trips for early morning or late evening when temperatures are lower.

-5. Know Local Laws: Be aware that in many places, it is illegal to leave a pet unattended in a vehicle, and you can be fined or face other penalties.
+5. Know Local Laws: Be aware that it is illegal to leave a pet unattended in a vehicle in many places, and you can be fined or face other penalties.

 6. Emergency Kit: Always have an emergency kit readily available in your car, including a water bowl, water, and a cooling mat, just in case.